Azure/azure-sdk-for-net/sdk/eventhub/Azure.ResourceManager.EventHubs/README.md

-# Microsoft Azure Event Hubs Management client library for .NET
+# Microsoft Azure Event Hubs management client library for .NET

 Microsoft Azure Elastic SAN is a cloud-native service that offers a scalable, cost-effective, high-performance, and comprehensive storage solution for a range of compute options.
 Get the same simplified management experience in the cloud as with your on-premises storage area network (SAN).
 Gain higher resiliency and minimize downtime with rapid provisioning.